timebent/stack/README.md

+# RNBO-WYSIWYG-GUI

+This version of the template differs in that it attempts to fold in Foleys Plugin GUI Magic for creating GUIs in combination with what RNBO exports.

+### Modified Text of Cycling74s original readme.

 # RNBO JUCE Examples

-This version of the template differs in that it attempts to fold in Foleys Plugin GUI Magic for creating GUIs in combination with what RNBO spits out.
-You should progress through about 70 lines of this 1st README.

-### Original Text of Cycling74s readme.

 So you want to build your own DAW or a Plugin?
 This template should get you started with your own Standalone Desktop application and Audio Plugin, using the source code export feature of RNBO, part of [Max 8](https://cycling74.com/max8/) made by [Cycling '74](https://cycling74.com/).